blandwhite/Challenge_10/README.md

  - [Pathlib](https://docs.python.org/3.7/library/pathlib.html) - *a library that enables consistent input and output of files from the main app.*
  - [hvPlot](https://hvplot.holoviz.org/user_guide/Introduction.html) - *a high-level plotting API for the PyData ecosystem built on HoloViews.*
  - [scikit-learn](https://scikit-learn.org/stable/user_guide.html) - *an open source machine learning library that supports supervised and unsupervised learning.*
+ - [plotly](https://plotly.com/python/) - *an interactive, open-source, and browser-based graphing library for Python.*
+ - [seaborn](https://seaborn.pydata.org/installing.html) - *a visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.*

 ### Installation Guide